This post is on EPF i-Saraan aka KWSP i-Saraan (previously known as the 1Malaysia Retirement Savings Scheme (SP1M)).

 1. Eligible for a 15% government incentive

 Members aged below 60 years old who made a self-contribution through the i-Saraan scheme shall receive a government contribution of 15% of the amount contributed.
-This government incentive is subjected to a maximum of RM250 a year.
+This government incentive is subjected to a maximum of RM500 a year for the year of 2024.

-To reap the RM300 matching incentive, all you need to do is to contribute RM2,000 through i-Saraan.
+To reap the RM500 matching incentive, all you need to do is to contribute RM3,334 through i-Saraan.

 For any further extension of the incentive, I’ll update this post.
 Alternatively, you may refer to the EPF website for the latest updates.